LeonGedeon1809/PyMusic/README.md

 use the quit command (code will break after)
 ## Dependencies
-Pygame
+Pygame - For playing music

-yt_dlp
+yt_dlp - for downloadng

-FFmpeg
+FFmpeg - for converting

-Install them all with pip
+Install them all with pip (python package manager)
 ### Bugs
 The downloader downloads music in webm